Introduction / History

 The two main holidays for Sunni Muslims are Eid al Fitr, the breaking of the monthly fast and Eid al Adha, the celebration of Abraham's willingness to sacrifice his son to Allah.

-* Ask God to deliver families and communities within the Sindi Sama people from fears that hinder them from embracing His blessings.
+Ask God to deliver families and communities within the Sama Sindhi people from fears that hinder them from embracing His blessings.